AnymouseProphet/anymouse/README.md

 Future
 ======

-Currently `anymouse.sty` and `ampmisc.sty` both work well with pdfLaTeX and LuaLaTeX but there are a few caveats with LuaLaTeX:

-* The "PDF Base 14" fonts are not loaded with fontspec.
-That is a problem if fontspec is loaded after `anymouse.sty`.
-* The optional fonts are not loaded with fontspec.
-That is not a problem but I would like to have the ability to load them that way.

 No testing with XeLaTeX has been done other than to see it did not work.
 I got the error